Ankita-Bera/to-do-app/README.md

-# To-Do Appication
+# To-Do Application

-A Full Stack To-Do Application where users can create, edit, search, and delete notes.
+A **Full Stack To-Do Application** where users can register, log in, and manage their notes.
+Users can create, edit, search, and delete notes with a clean UI and dark mode support.

 ## Tech Stack